 The first clue is in the name: in the Italian version of the incredibly popular Manga series Lupin III, Zazà is the well-liked Inspector Zenigata, who is often seen eating Ramen.
 The choice of name is a metaphor, with a touch of irony, for a popular Japanese product proposed to an Italian audience.
 Ramen is the most popular dish in Japan and here, in the heart of Milan, we find a high-quality, authentic version that is rigorous in its approach and clearly aware of the ingredients of Italian gastronomic culture.

-Brendan Becht was born in Holland to a family of contemporary art collectors and began his career as a chef at a very early age in London, at the Connaught Hotel.
+Brendan Becht was born in the Netherlands to a family of contemporary art collectors and began his career as a cook at a very early age, with Michel Bourdin at the Connaught Hotel in London.
 He then moved on to Paris, where he worked with Pierre Hermé at Fauchon and then with Alain Senderens at Lucas Carton.
 He finally arrived in Milan, working with Gualtiero Marchesi before specializing in the opening of Italian restaurants in Japan.
 Thanks to a strong esthetic sense and a natural curiosity inherited from his cultural and artistic education and professional life, he created Zazà Ramen Milan.